 In a medium bowl, mix the cream cheese you can use 3/4 - 1 whole package of cream cheese its your preference.

-To plunge foods into boiling water for a few seconds or a few minutes, then remove and place in ice water.
-This process sets the color of vegetables, lets you easily peel fruits, and slip the skins off nuts.
-The food does not cook all the way through, so crisp texture is preserved.
+Blanching means to add foods into boiling water for few minutes (about 2-3 minutes), then remove and place in ice water.
+This process sets the color of vegetables, lets you easily peel fruits, and slip skis off nuts.
+The food does not cook all the way through, so crisp texture is preserved, but it helps to soften the peppers a bit.

 Spoon this mixture into the jalapeno pepper halves.